128technology/docs/docs/cli_reference.md

 #### Description

-This command is used to rotate log files (i.e., close the current log file and open a new one) generated by the various processes that comprise the 128T router to rotate.
-The 128T router&#x27;s log files, stored in `/var/log/128technology`, keep 25 prior logs for each process, space permitting.
+This command is used to rotate log files (i.e., close the current log file and open a new one) generated by the various processes that comprise the SSR router to rotate.
+The SSR router&#x27;s log files, stored in `/var/log/128technology`, keep 25 prior logs for each process, space permitting.
 Files are rotated such that, for instance, pcli.log becomes pcli.1.log while pcli.1.log becomes pcli.2.log, and so on.
 The oldest log file for each process is removed.

 The _rotate log_ command is useful prior to engaging in troubleshooting exercises, to help narrow down which files may contain items of interest.
 It is particularly useful when used in conjunction with the _write_ command, described elsewhere in this document.